sanchitaa14/sanchitaa14/README.md

 - 👋 Hi, I’m @sanchitaa14
 - 👀 I’m interested in coding, editing and developing new things
-- 🌱 I’m currently learning c language
+- 🌱 I’m currently learning java, and have knowledge on javascript, html, css as well as react.
 - 💞️ I’m looking to collaborate on games
 - 📫 How to reach me ...